 Research shows that healthy children do better in school - from attendance and behavior to academics and overall performance.
 Nixon-Smiley CISD believes that the ability to learn at school is directly related to the status of a student’s health.
 We are dedicated to supporting current health initiatives.
 Together, we can help our students establish healthy behaviors and practice good health habits every day.
 For additional information concerning school health and safety, please visit the Texas Department of State Health Services.

-As stated in our Student Handbook on pages 51 and 52:
+As stated in our Student Handbook:

 What is a School Health Advisory council (SHAC)?

 A SHAC is a group of individuals representing segments of the community, appointed by the school district to serve at the district level, to provide advice to the district on coordinated school health programming and its impact on student health and learning.

 SHACs provide an efficient, effective structure for creating and implementing age-appropriate, sequential health education programs, and early intervention and prevention strategies that can easily be supported by local families and community stakeholders.